WhitakerLab/whitakerlab.github.io/_posts/blog/2017-08-07-Interesting-papers-August2017.md

 In the Bullmore lab meetings recently I've mentioned a few papers that I'd seen on twitter and I promised to email them around.
 Here is that email (but as a blog post for posterity!)

-Please note that these are absolutely *not* the only papers I've thought were interesting, just a non-random selection that I think others may want to know about :smile:
+Please note that these are absolutely *not* the only papers I've thought were interesting, just a non-random selection that I think others may want to know about ☺️

 ### Genetic analyses of depression